Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 4 tables
 - 4 chairs
 - 2 carpets
-- books (many as possible)

 ### i.
 Reception Room

-The Reception room is 12.37m² and is designed to fit 1 person.
+Reception room is 12.37m² and is designed to fit 1 person.

 Reception room have to contain:
 - 1 Computer